arrebagrove/AzureIoTEdge.BME280Module/Readme.md

 This repository creates 2 IoT Edge modules that communicate between them like the diagram below:
 ![diagram](IotEdge-Diagram.png)

-1. bme280 module reads data from sensor and sents to output channel
+1. on a time interval bme280 module reads data from sensor
+2. bme280 sends measurements to output channel
-2. middleware module receives data from sensor (sent by $edgeHub) and sents to his output channel
+3. middleware module receives data from sensor (sent by $edgeHub) and sents to output channel
-3. $edgeHub sends the output of middleware module to IoT Hub (as it was binded to $upstream)
+4. $edgeHub sends the output of middleware module to IoT Hub (as it was binded to $upstream)

 # Hardware needed